-If, following our assessment, the decision is not to continue with an allocation then the applicant(s) will be informed in writing of our reasons within two working days.
+If, following our assessment, the decision is not to continue with an allocation then the applicant(s) will be informed in writing of our reasons, and the right of appeal, within two working days.

 Suitability of Accommodation

 Each choice based lettings scheme shall normally determine the appropriate size accommodation for each applicant(s) and their family at the point that an application is registered.